yaml/yaml-test-suite/ReadMe.md

 * `make data-update`

-  Update the `data` brnach directory with the latest info in the `src` directory.
+  Update the `data` branch directory with the latest info in the `src` directory.

 * `make export`